unibo-spe/spe-slides/content/11-mdd/_index.md

     + cf. `LocalDateTime.now()`
     + cf. `LocalDateTime.isBefore()`

-4. Error is some `ClockTime` is invalid
+4. Error if some `ClockTime` is invalid
     - hour must be between 0 and 23
     - minute must be between 0 and 59
     - second must be between 0 and 59